Kicksecure/security-misc/README.md

 `/usr/share/glib-2.0/schemas/30_security-misc.gschema.override`
 * Deactivates thumbnails in Thunar.
-* Enables punycode (`network.IDN_show_punycode`) by default in Thunderbird to make phising attacks more difficult.
+* Enables punycode (`network.IDN_show_punycode`) by default in Thunderbird to make phishing attacks more difficult.
 Fixing URL not showing real Domain Name (Homograph attack).

 Want more?
 Look into these: